Skip to main content

 2023

-Corporation For Public Broadcasting grades a B on the nonprofit efficiency rubric.
-75/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.
+Corporation For Public Broadcasting grades a B on the NonprofitTruth efficiency rubric.
+76/100 on the composite — above the national median, with strong performance on some factors balanced by middling performance on others.

 Corporation For Public Broadcasting is a large nonprofit by U.S. standards: $582.0M in 2023 revenue against $518.7M in expenses.
 Organizations in this revenue bracket usually run multiple programs with permanent staff and a meaningful endowment or reserve.
-Corporation For Public Broadcasting directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Corporation For Public Broadcasting scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 Five-year revenue has grown modestly.
 Corporation For Public Broadcasting is not expanding rapidly but is not shrinking either; the trajectory is consistent with stable donor and grant relationships.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Corporation For Public Broadcasting reports $3.9M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $582.0M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Corporation For Public Broadcasting sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $582.0M